Engineering Technology BSET

 • An ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments, and an ability to identify and use appropriate technical literature

-• An ability to conduct standard tests, measurements, and experiments to analyze and interpret the results to improve processes
+• An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes

-• An ability to function effectively as a member or leader on a technical team
+• An ability to function effectively as a member as well as a leader on a technical team

 Additional Information